-This information is about thinking about the future and looking ahead.
 Cancer often causes people to think about their lives and their priorities.
 Some people make big changes, such as changing their job.
 Other people start a new hobby.
 Doing something new may help you feel better and more in control.

 Having something to look forward to can help you feel less worried and more positive about life.

-The things you did before the cancer will slowly start to fit back into your life.
+The things you did before cancer may slowly start to fit back into your life.
 Going back to work or starting to do the things you did before can be important steps forward.

-Although you would not have chosen it, having cancer may change you in positive ways.
 You may rethink what is important to you.
 You may focus more on your relationships with family, friends or a partner.
 Or you may decide to do things you have always wanted to do.

 It is important not to ignore your feelings after cancer treatment.
 They are a natural response to what has happened.
 But there are things you can do to look after yourself as you recover.
 You might want to take time to think about what you have been through.
 Or you may find it more helpful to think about the future.
-There is no right way or time to deal with what has happened.